My wooden front door gets a lot of sun damage here in Texas. Luckily, there’s a SUPER EASY, 1 STEP way to restore your weathered wood door!

 Just follow the same steps you used on the door to clean off the dirt on your wood furniture.
 Then rub in the Howard’s SunShield with a clean rag.

-If you want to prevent or restore sun damage on a wood door, there are many waxes and outdoor grade sealers that can help.
-My favorite is Howard’s SunShield.
+If you want to protect wood doors from sun damage, there are many waxes and outdoor grade sealers that can help.
+My favorite is Howard’s SunShield Wood Conditioner and Protectant.

 More DIY Projects For You